-Chall Challenges to future attainment 1A High levels of communication and engagement difficulty often relating to their disability.
+Challenges to future attainment 1A High levels of communication and engagement difficulty often relating to their disability.
 1B Parents of PP students less likely to have exposed their children to enrichment activity outside of school which develop communication and social skills.
 Limited opportunities for community participation.
 1C SEND - Physical, Cognitive and Social and emotional disability, medical needs, and often financial hardship, make it very difficult for students and families to value education 1D Due to disability and isolation children find it very difficult to make and maintain friendships leading to poor socialisation with peers resulting in lack of confidence and poor self-esteem.
 1E Increasing levels of 'High Need' of new pupils to the school.
-Sensory processing needs, Profile of school changing to mainly SLD.
+External support, Sensory processing needs, Profile of school changing to mainly SLD.
 1F Achievement and progress, Inability to access a subject based curriculum.
 Some students have very limited functional experience due to lack of life skills situations, money, measuring, time etc 1G Attendance of PP students (88%) is historically lower than that of non PP (91%) (2021 - 22) Removing Covid absence attendance hovers around 92%.
+2022 - 23 was better 89.8% PP and 91.4% Non PP. This still needs to remain a focus.
 1H Circumstances at home and outside of school can make it difficult for families to fully engage with school.
 This is often due to students very complex needs and the needs of families.
-Poor home learning environment, Increased difficulty accessing remote home learning
+Poor home learning environment, Increased difficulty accessing family support and remote home learning